Theoretical modeling of QCD radiation in off-shell Higgs production through gluon fusion: Introduction

 Based on the comparison between off-shell and on-shell Higgs boson production, both the ATLAS~\cite{HIGG-2018-32-witherratum,ATLAS:2024jry} and CMS~\cite{CMS:2024eka,Tumasyan2022} collaborations have performed analyses of the Higgs boson width using the $ZZ$ leptonic decay channels using the LHC Run 2 data set, yielding values of $4.3^{+2.7}_{-1.9}$ MeV and $3.2^{+2.4}_{-1.7}$ MeV, respectively.
 These results are consistent with the SM prediction of 4.1 MeV~\cite{handbook}.
-For these measurements, CMS generated samples with on-shell Higgs boson at different mass values using \powheg~\cite{Bagnaschi:2011tu,Nason:2009ai}.
-These samples were reweighted based on the off-shell $gg\to H\to ZZ$ signal cross-section as a function of the Higgs boson mass calculated at LO.
-The interference and background samples are generated by reweighting the signal sample using the differential cross-sections calculated at LO~\cite{CMS:2019ekd}.
+For these measurements, CMS generated samples at LO with \textsc{MCFM}~7.0.1~\cite{Campbell:2013una,Campbell:2010ff}.
 In contrast, ATLAS generated separate samples for the signal and background processes, as well as the signal, background and interference (\SBI) combination using \Sherpa~with \OpenLoops~at LO with up to one additional jet merged (0+1j).
 Both experiments normalized their samples based on the next-to-leading-order (NLO) cross-section calculated in Ref.~\cite{Caola:2016trd} and an estimate of the next-to-next-to-leading order and next-to-next-to-next-to-leading order $k$-factors calculated for on-shell Higgs bosons at $m_H=125\,\text{GeV}$~\cite{Anastasiou:2015vya,Passarino:2013bha}.
 Complementary measurements of the Higgs boson width using the same technique have also been made in the $WW$ decay channel~\cite{ATLAS:2025okx} and the production of four top quarks~\cite{2025139277}.

 The experimental extractions of the Higgs boson width from off-shell studies are still limited by statistics.
 For example, the most recent measurement performed by the ATLAS Collaboration in the $gg\to ZZ$ decay channel~\cite{ATLAS:2024jry} quotes a modeling uncertainty of 10\% on the measured signal strength.
 This is negligible compared to the 50\% statistical uncertainty from the LHC Run 2 dataset, but will become dominant with the $3000\,\text{fb}^{-1}$ of integrated luminosity projected for the HL-LHC program.